Sherman business establishments in 1884

 Mears, Bertie Morgan, Jennie Mosley, Martha

 Martin, Parmelia McDowell, E.A.
 Hall.
-Susan M.
+Susan

 Sanders, Rebecca (2) Sidden.
 Sallie Squires, Millie